 When successfully completed, the same deviceId is returned in the result.

-Integration from another app works the same as browser-based authentication.
+Integration from another app works the same as web-to-app authentication.
 The authentication method must be called with the deviceId in the “prefilled” parameter.

 An authentication method used within an app can be configured to link back to the merchant’s app when authentication is finished.

 |Can the MobileID app be used on a mobile device without a fingerprint reader?||Yes, the user will then use a PIN code.|